Disclaimer: This information is provided for educational purposes and does not replace medical advice from a healthcare provider.

 Conclusion

-After taking misoprostol, it is normal to experience cramping, bleeding, and moderate pain.
-The bleeding symptoms can last several days to a few weeks, while the other side effects of misoprostol typically resolve within 24 hours.
+Misoprostol is a widely used and effective medication, and understanding how it works, what to expect, and when to seek support can help people navigate the abortion process with greater confidence and safety.
 If you want to know more about having an abortion with pills using Misoprostol only, please check our resources section or get in touch with our counselors.